seregazhuk/php-pinterest-bot/README.md

 ```

 Get full board info by boardName and userName.
 Here you can get board id, for further functions
-(for examaple, pin creating or following boards).
+(for example, pin creating or following boards).

 ```php
 $info = $bot->boards->info($username, $board);
 ```

 Create a new board.
-As third parameter you can pass privacy.
+As third parameter, you can pass privacy.
 It is *public* by default, or *secret* if private.

 ```php
 // create a public board